thenetcircle/tnc-event-dispatcher/docs/serializer.md

 #### DefaultActivityBuilder

-TNCActivityStreamsNormalizer come with a default ActivityBuilderInterface implementation which is DefaultActivityBuilder, it can be used to create a Activity.
+ActivityStreamsNormalizer come with a default ActivityBuilderInterface implementation which is DefaultActivityBuilder, it can be used to create a Activity.
 For more usage, visit the test cases.

 ```php